hotoo/gitopen/README.md

   - `type` is the type of you git web server, support `github`, `gitlab`, `gitbucket`, `coding`, `oschina`, `csdn`.
   - `protocol`: protocol of you git web server, `http` or `https`.

-Else if you use other custom web system build you owner git server, you need config like:
+Else if you are using other custom web system build you owner git server, you need config like:

 ```yaml
 git.example.com: